 After a series of start-up experiences in both for-profit and non-profit arenas, I became passionate about helping organizations and individuals reach their potential.
 I evangelize about what I call the Mentoring and Networking Lifestyle. ~A perspective that values and nurtures the interconnections between and amongst us all.
-Recently delivered presentations and workshops for Johnson and Johnson, ESPN, CASE, Pepsi, Skadden, IBM, NAMIC, FritoLay Canada, Rising Stars, and Coro Los Angeles.
+Recently delivered presentations and workshops for Johnson and Johnson, ESPN, Forum of Regional Associations of Grantmakers, CASE, Pepsi, Skadden, IBM, NAMIC, FritoLay Canada, Rising Stars, and Coro Los Angeles.
 My role at the California Community Foundation allows me to further my career as a social entrepreneur to develop and implement the promise of social venture philanthropy, by linking charitable investors/donors to the extraordinary needs in the community.

 John E. Kobara

-For more than thirty five years, John has been leading and managing diverse and complex non-profit and for-profit organizations.
+For almost 40 years, John has been leading and managing diverse and complex non-profit and for-profit organizations.
 John was engaged in three pioneering start-ups traversing education and entertainment.
 He regards himself as a social entrepreneur who specializes in building successful and growing organizations through change management, innovation and a focus on social outcomes.
 Prior to his appointment at CCF, John was CEO of the CK12 Foundation, a nonprofit technology startup that provides no-cost textbooks to the K-12 market.
 He was the founding President of OnlineLearning.net, one of the earliest start-ups of online continuing higher education.
 He also served as President/CEO of Big Brothers Big Sisters of Greater Los Angeles, Senior VP of Online Higher Education for Sylvan Learning Systems Inc, Vice Chancellor of External Affairs at UCLA, and Executive Director of the UCLA Alumni Association.

-John received the 2011 Trailblazer Award from the US Pan Asian Pacific Chamber of Commerce.
+John was CAUSE’s 2017 Community Champion honoree.
+He received the Southern California Grantmakers Joint Affinity Group Leadership Award in 2014.John received the 2011 Trailblazer Award from the US Pan Asian Pacific Chamber of Commerce.
 In 2010, he was honored for distinguished public service with the Coro of Southern California Crystal Eagle award.
 And in 2007, Los Angeles Mayor Antonio Villaraigosa gave John the City of Angels award for his service on behalf of children and families.
 He was a Coro Fellow in LA and earned degrees from UCLA, USC, and Occidental College.